RTEMS/rtems-docs/posix_users/preface.rst

     documentation.
-    Portions of this text are reprinted and reproduced in electronic form from IEEE Std 1003.1, 2004 Edition, Standard for Information Technology â Operating System Interface (POSIX), The Open Group Base Specifications Issue 6, Copyright Â© 2001-2004 by the Institute of Electrical and Electronics Engineers, Inc and The Open Group.
+    Portions of this text are reprinted and reproduced in electronic form from IEEE Std 1003.1, 2004 Edition, Standard for Information Technology Operating System Interface (POSIX), The Open Group Base Specifications Issue 6, Copyright (c) 2001-2004 by the Institute of Electrical and Electronics Engineers, Inc and The Open Group.
 In the event of any discrepancy between this version and the original IEEE and The Open Group Standard, the original